PrestaShop/test-scenarios/src/content/modules/contactform/check-email-data.md

 ## Preconditions

-Go to back office -> Modules -> Module manager<br />
+Go to back office -> Modules -> Module manager\
-Search contactform<br />
+Search contactform\
-The module should be installed and upgraded to the last version<br />
+The module should be installed and upgraded to the last version\
-Click on Configure<br />
+Click on Configure\
-Enable email copy to customer<br />
+Enable email copy to customer\
 SMTP Should be configure
 ## Steps
 | Step Description | Expected result |